I love writing about a wide variety of things, from the fascinating to the absurd.

-I am fully aware this was the way it always WAS done, but I am sure founding fathers did not have "illegal immigration" in mind when those rules were drafted.
+I am fully aware this was the way it always WAS done, but clearly, our Founding Fathers did not have "illegal immigration" in mind when those rules were drafted.

 Relevance to Today

-I was watching some news coverage of the May Day parade, and some protesters claim that they are US citizens, but they have friends, parents, relatives, etc. who are illegal, and the new AZ law will break apart families and cause many undue hardships.
+I was watching some news coverage of the May Day parade back in 2010, and some protesters claim that they are US citizens, but they have friends, parents, relatives, etc. who are illegal, and the new AZ law will break apart families and cause many undue hardships.